TahmidA139/Project-Programming-2-Group-6/README.md

 - NumPy: https://numpy.org/

 ## License
-This project is licensed under the GNU GPL v2.1.
-Chosen for open collaboration, ease of edits, and public use.
+This project is licensed under the GNU LGPL v2.1 Chosen for open collaboration, ease of edits, and public use.

 ## Authors
 **Amanda Yaworsky**